Skip to main content

 Lyophilized tirzepatide is typically stored refrigerated at 2–8 °C, protected from light.
 Once reconstituted, published and manufacturer sources commonly report stability of several weeks under refrigeration, depending on buffer and handling.

-What is the difference between tirzepatide and semaglutide? +
+What is the difference between Tirzepatide and Mounjaro? +